 When cowboys get hungry in the bunkhouse they separate Smokey’s head from his neck, reach for a peanut butter cookie,then carefully re-attach the head and neck in one sure handed gun slinging motion.

 Patsy’s best song is ” Crazy.”

 ” Crazy ” brings back memories of me and the construction guys gang sitting in an east side Albuquerque Waffle House, feeding quarters into a juke box, playing Elvis Presley and Rolling Stones hits while waitresses crooned out waffle and scrambled egg orders in raspy voices.

 ” Crazy” should be our new American National Anthem.

 We don’t have trouble being crazy and Patsy sounds more prescient every time I listen to her.

 They can be hotel rooms, bungalows, RV’s, tents, apartments, houses, townhouses.They can be overlooking the Atlantic in Uruguay, lost in the Andes, on Caribbean shores with palms and yachts, standing on stilts in a Louisiana bayou.

 Scott’s newest home base is a townhouse in Albuquerque, the ” breaking bad” city with the numbers 305.

-In view of the Sandia Mountains, landscaping is low maintenance.
+In view of the Sandia Mountains,my landscaping is very low maintenance.
 The two car garage has room for storage.
 There is an extra bedroom and bath for guests.
 Covenants prohibit inoperable cars parked at the curb, red front doors, loud parties, Pets are allowed and H.O.A. fees are a couple hundred a year.
 There is no clubhouse, golf course, swimming pool, or security gate.
-A sign ,entering the development ,calls it a Covenant Controlled Community.

 There is nothing eternal about a home base.
 Plains Indians used to drag their homes behind them to the next camp, following herds of buffalo so thick you could walk on their backs.